 This sirloin steak recipe is very simple and has classic savory flavors.
 You can easily pair it with any of your favorite sides!

 How to make Instant Pot sirloin steak

 - Sirloin steak – can be bought in strips, usually labeled “for stir fry,” or sliced by hand.
 Buy a fatty meat because it brings more flavour to the recipe and it avoids the meat to be dry.

 - Mushrooms – this recipe uses white button, but cremini or baby bella would work as well

 - For the sauce – minced garlic, balsamic vinegar, soy sauce, yellow mustard

-- Cornstarch – thickens the sauce after the steak has been cooked
+- Arrowroot flour or cornstarch – thickens the sauce after the steak has been cooked

 - Olive oil